sophgo/tpu-mlir/README.md

 popd
 ```

-# Instructions
+# Usage

-Take `yolov5s.onnx` as an example to introduce how to compile an onnx model and run it on the BM1684x TPU platform.
+Introduce the usage of `TPU-MLIR` by a simple example of compiling `yolov5s.onnx` and running it on the BM1684x TPU platform.

 The model comes from the official website of yolov5: <https://github.com/ultralytics/yolov5/releases/download/v6.0/yolov5s.onnx>.

-It has been placed in `model/yolov5s.onnx`.
+It has been placed in project path `model/yolov5s.onnx`.

-## Model and Data Preparation
+## Preparation

 Firstly, create a `model_yolov5s` directory at the same level directory with this project.
 Then put both model and image files into it.